 In time, as your grip becomes more natural and less likely to cause cramping, you may prefer a thinner tool.
 This will offer a bit more flexibility and dexterity, allowing you to tackle fine details with more elegance and flow.

-If you’re new to wood-burning, you might be interested in purchasing a kit that has all the accessories to get started.
+As a new wood burner, you might be interested in purchasing a kit that has all the accessories to get started.
 These kits include things like a tool stand with a sponge for cleaning the tip, pliers for changing hot tips, stencils, and other pieces to help your creative journey.

-Some kits even come with accessories for soldering, allowing your wood-burning tool to pull double-duty as an electrical repair tool.
-In fact, a soldering-iron stand can be very helpful while cutting your teeth in pyrography, as it provides a safe place to hold your hot tool when your hand needs a break.
+Some kits even come with accessories for soldering, allowing your wood-burning tool to pull double duty as an electrical repair tool.
+In fact, a soldering-iron stand (available on Amazon) can be very helpful while cutting your teeth in pyrography, as it provides a safe place to hold your hot tool when your hand needs a break.

-If you decide to purchase a stand-alone tool, you can still buy an accessory kit separately.
-You can also buy sheets of carbon paper to make pattern transfers an easier process.
+If you decide to purchase a stand-alone tool, you can still buy an accessory kit separately (available on Amazon).
+You can also buy sheets of carbon paper (available on Amazon) to make pattern transfers an easier process.

 Our Top Picks

 With so many wood-burning products available, choosing the right tool or kit can feel overwhelming.
-The following list represents our favorites in their respective categories and will help you pick the best wood-burning tool for your projects, skill level, and budget.
+The following list of products, considered among some of the top picks in each respective category, will help you pick the best wood-burning tool for your projects, skill level, and budget.

-This kit features a 30W craft-style, solid-tip wood-burning pen, a steel letter and number stencil, a tool stand, and a plastic carrying case for safekeeping.
+If you’re fired up to start wood burning, the TRUArt Stage 1 Wood Pyrography Pen Set can get you going.
+This kit features a 30W craft-style, solid-tip wood-burning pen; a steel letter and number stencil; a tool stand; and a plastic carrying case for safekeeping.
 It also comes with 21 interchangeable tips, including calligraphy, groove, dot, hot knife, and universal.

 The standout feature of the Walnut Hollow Creative Woodburner is its quick-change wire nibs.
 Using the included tweezers, you can pull hot points out of the tool and push new ones back in without loosening and tightening any fittings.